 Baking parchment paper can be used more than once!
 I have found I can get two bakings from one sheet of parchment, even though those baking sessions may be more than a week apart.

 I just bought a couple new bread pans.
 Nice shiny ones.
 It turns out that because of the shine, the bread browns on the top, but doesn't bake or brown well on the bottom.
-My husband found the perfect remedy.

 If you don't have the air cushioned cookie sheets, just stack two regular cookie sheets together.
 No more burnt bottoms and lots cheaper than the air sheets!
 By Debbie